AI Use Cases/Construction

 Automated Workflow Execution

 For Marketing, this means bid opportunities arrive pre-ranked by fit and profitability, not volume.
-Instead of manually screening 200 weekly leads, your team receives a prioritized pipeline of 12-15 high-fit projects with confidence scores and margin forecasts.
-The AI automatically allocates ad spend and outreach effort to channels and project types that historically convert to profitable work - shifting budget away from low-ROI channels in real time.
+Instead of manually screening 200 weekly leads, your team receives a prioritized pipeline of 8-12 high-fit projects with confidence scores and margin forecasts.
+The system recommends where to shift ad spend and outreach effort - toward channels and project types that historically convert to profitable work - and your marketing team applies those shifts directly in Google, LinkedIn, or your ad platform of choice.
 Estimators receive leads pre-vetted for feasibility; marketing sees which projects actually close and why, closing the feedback loop that generic platforms can't create.

 A Systems-Level Fix

 This is a systems fix because it connects marketing incentives to operations reality.
 You're not optimizing ad clicks or lead volume - you're optimizing for projects your firm can execute profitably.
-The AI continuously learns from your bid outcomes, subcontractor performance data, and schedule execution, meaning accuracy improves monthly.
-It sits between your project management system (Procore, Viewpoint) and your ad platforms, translating operational constraints into bidding strategy.
+The system continuously learns from your bid outcomes, subcontractor performance data, and schedule execution, meaning its recommendations improve monthly.
+It sits between your project management system (Procore, Viewpoint) and your ad platforms, translating operational constraints into bidding guidance your team acts on.

 How It Works